Abandonware DOS title

 Castlevania

-Castlevania is an abandoned side scrolling action game developed by Distinctive Software and released by Konami in 1990.
+Castlevania is an abandoned action-adventure game developed by Distinctive Software and released by Konami in 1990.
 Castlevania runs on DOS.
 Castlevania is part of the Castlevania game series.

 Castlevania screenshot